SyndemicsLab/respond/README.md

 `RESPONDv2.0` is a complete rewrite of the RESPOND model, first created by the [Syndemics Lab](https://www.syndemicslab.org) in the late 2010s, with the goals of improving the readability and maintainability of the model, improving the execution speed, and making the model calibration process easier.

-While the original model was built using a combination of the R and C++ programming languages, the core of this rewrite is purely C++, instead exposing language bindings so users can work with the model using their language of choice.
+While the original model was built using a combination of the R and C++ programming languages, the core of this rewrite is purely C++, instead planning to expose language bindings so users can work with the model using their language of choice.

 ## Dependencies